BoothGroup/Vayesta/docs/source/tutorials/tutorials/molecules.rst

 Using EWF for simulation of Molecules
 =======================================

-Vayesta_ employs electronic structure properties computed using PySCF_.
+In this tutorial, we will introduce the use of the module `ref:EWF` to perform calculations in Vayesta_ for a simple molecule like water.
+Firstly, Vayesta_ utilizes electronic structure properties computed using PySCF_.
 The needed modules can be imported as it is shown in the following snipet:

 .. literalinclude:: fragmentation.py
    :lines: 1-4